 * Carbon Footprint Calculator

 * This calculator counts how much you can save when using renewable energy.
-The cool thing about it is that it does not only give the result as a chart, but it also scales it in terms of how many trees planted, miles not driven, passenger cars off the road for one year, etc.
+The cool thing about it is that it does not only give the result as a chart, but it also scales it in terms of how many trees planted, miles not driven, passenger cars off the road for one year, etc. This conversion is interesting, may be we can use it.

 There are lots of calculators online that calculate your footprint, and they show you how changes can affect the environment.
 But they are not related to the building itself.
 From Wikipedia: "Studies have suggested that an initial up front investment of 2% extra [in green gadgets] will yield over ten times the initial investment over the life cycle of the building."
 Also, LEED points system distribution can be found here.